Bruker S2 PICOFOX

 - Pesticide and adulterate detection

-- Mercury in tap water and orange juice – read the lab report…
+- Analysis of lead in tea drinks – read the lab report…

-- Other forensics applications – including characterisation of glass fragments – read the flyer…
+- Other forensics applications, including characterisation of glass fragments – contact us for details.

 Mercury in Glass